How To Cure IBS In One Day (9 most effective strategies)

 Option 1: Psyllium Fibers (Metamucil)

-- I recommend you to start with a low dose, 5 gm of psyllium powder three times per day.
+- Start with a low dose of 5 gm of psyllium powder thrice daily.

-- Taken with a big amount of water at least 200 CCs of water.
+- It should be taken with a large amount of water, at least 200 CCs of water.

 - It can be taken with or without food.

-- You can increase the dose gradually on the next day if constipation persists (for example 10 grams three times per day).
+- You can increase the dose gradually the next day if constipation persists (for example, 10 grams thrice daily).

 - It is available in powder and fluid forms.

 - It is taken with a large amount of water.

 - Take the same amount in the prescription leaflet, no more or less.

 When Not to Take Polyethylene Glycol